A personal wealth plan is the foundation for building wealth but many people delay in making one.

 5. When Do You Want to Retire?

-Assuming you are working, ponder when you want to stop.
+Assuming you are working, ponder when you want to stop working.
 How many years away do you want to stop working?
+Do you want to work at least part time after retirement, as we did?

 Now you’re ready to use the Retire Certain Early Retirement Calculator here and enter: